Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-To address the issue, we use the proposed subsampling-based method to estimate the normal value upper and lower bound for each variable.
-In this study, we fix $n=10,000$ and $K=10$.
-For each subsample, we set the threshold value $u$ as the $(1-n^{-3/5})$-th empirical quantile.
-This leads to the corresponding $\hat{\gamma}_{k}$.
-By combining $\hat{\gamma}_{k}$s $(1\leq k \leq K)$ together, we can obtain the final estimator $\hat{\gamma}_{\text{\sc aml}}$.
-Next, we reset $u$ as the average of $K$ empirical quantile values instead.
-Then we are able to compute the value of the upper bound estimator $\hat{q}^{(a)}_{1-\tau}$ according to its formula.
-The quantile level $\tau$ referring to the upper bound is fixed to be $0.5\times10^{-3}$ (the lower bound is equivalent to the upper bound for the opposite values).
-In other words, for each variable, the corresponding normal range should cover $99.9\%$ of the normal records.
-Before the formal data analysis, the original data are appropriately shifted so that its tail distribution can be better approximated by the tail probability which specified in Condition (C1).
-The detailed results are reported in Table 4.
-From Table 4, we observe that, for nearly all the variables under study, approximately 1\% of suspected outliers are detected.
-It is remarkable that this is a percentage significantly larger than the nominal level 0.1\%.
-This suggests that at least some of those suspected outliers are genuine ones.
+Given the threshold value, we can calculate $\hat{\gamma}_{k}$ for each subsample and finally obtain the AML estimator $\hat{\gamma}_{\text{\sc aml}}$.
+Then we are able to compute the value of the quantile estimator $\hat{q}^{(a)}_{1-\tau}$ according to its formula.
+The quantile level $\tau$ is fixed to be $10^{-4}$.
+In other words, for each variable, $99.99\%$ of the normal records are expected to be no more than $\hat{q}^{(a)}_{1-\tau}$.
+Hence, the value of $\hat{q}^{(a)}_{1-\tau}$ can be served as an upper bound for each variable.
+Observations that fall outside the bound will be considered as { suspected outliers and be treated separately.} From Table \ref{tab_real}, we observe that, for all variables under study except \textsf{DepDelay}, less than 0.01\% of observations are detected as suspected outliers.
+However, for \textsf{DepDelay}, the suspected outlier probability becomes 0.011\%, which is larger than the nominal level 0.01\%.
+This suggests that for \textsf{DepDelay}, { some of those suspected outliers deserve our attention.
 Their extreme behaviors can hardly be explained by the inherent tail-heaviness of the data distribution.
-Therefore, practically it might be better to treat them separately as outliers.
+Therefore, practically it needs further and more careful analysis to investigate whether these points are genuine outliers or highly influential observations.